altair-sossai/l4d2-playstats-web/README.md

 4. Copy the generated API key and set it in your project's configuration as `SteamApiKey`.

 ### 3. Hosting Environment
-This application needs to be hosted on a Linux or Windows machine, or in a cloud environment capable of hosting .NET Core 8 applications.
+This application needs to be hosted on a Linux or Windows machine, or in a cloud environment capable of hosting .NET 9 applications.
 The publishing process depends on the chosen hosting environment, but generally, you will need to generate the binary for the project:

 ```bash
 dotnet publish L4D2PlayStats.Web/L4D2PlayStats.Web/L4D2PlayStats.Web.csproj -c Release -o /path/to/output